Door at back of priory |

 First window of north quire aisle: arms of Anne Neville, with bear supporters.
 These are original, the coat of arms is modern glass |

-Third window south quire: arms of Berkeley |
+Third window south quire: arms of Richard Duke of York |

-Third window south quire: arms of Edward Prince of Wales as Earl of March (Edward IV’s son) |
+Second window south quire: arms of De Burgh, Earl of Ulster |

-Second window south quire: arms of the Order of the Garter (St George) |
+Third window south quire: arms of Maurice Berkeley of Beverstone |

 First window of north quire aisle: medieval ladies |